 The Outreach Ministry at All Saints aims to serve Christ in all Riverside residents, especially where there is suffering, unfairness, or a lack of respect.
 Participation in community service events can help all to deepen their faith, through service to their neighbors.

 Path of Life is supported locally by this parish (see below).
-Through the outreach ministry All Saints members also:
+Through the outreach ministry, All Saints members also:

 - participate in Riverside’s Love Your Neighbor program on homelessness